 When carbon is emitted into our atmosphere, it creates a "greenhouse effect" that traps heat between us and space — heating up our planet.
-Every person and every business contributes to this problem, and we believe every person and every business has a responsibility to be carbon-neutral.
+Every person and every business contributes to this problem, and we believe every person and every business has a responsibility to the environment .
 As a tour operator, Rick Steves' Europe contributes more to climate change than many businesses — one round-trip flight to Europe emits roughly as much carbon into our atmosphere as driving a car for six months.

 To simply stop traveling would be the wrong solution.
 Travel is not only a great form of recreation, but also an important opportunity to broaden our perspectives and humanize the world by experiencing different cultures.
 Americans who travel gain empathy for the other 96 percent of humanity.
 As travelers, we celebrate diversity, we understand that tolerance is vital to peace, we gain a respect for nature, and we become global citizens.
 And as global citizens, we know we must be engaged in the world and stand up for the causes we believe in.